HemDee Kiwanuka

-Hemdee Kiwanuka (born August 31, 1975) is a Ugandan Film producer.
-He has directed and produced several movies since 2016, such as The Brothers Grimsby (2016), Army of One (2020) and Jimmy Kimmel Live!
+Hemdee Kiwanuka (born August 31, 1975) is a Ugandan/American film producer and actor.
+He has produced and acted in movies since 2001, such as The Brothers Grimsby (2016), Army of One (2020) and Jimmy Kimmel Live!
 (2003).

 Early life

 Hemdee Kiwanuka was born in 1975 in Kampala, Uganda, to Halima Namakula.
-In 1987, Hemdee relocated to the United States.
+In 1987, he relocated to the United States.

 Career

-Hemdee began his entertainment career as a Hip hop artist in the 90s.
-In 2013, Kiwanuka produced his first reality Television Show “Fame In The Family” which aired on E!
+Hemdee began his entertainment career as a Hip hop artist in the 1990s.
+In 2013, Kiwanuka produced his first reality Television Show "Fame In The Family" which aired on E!
 Network.

-In 2018, Hemdee Kiwanuka premiered his first film The Dark Within.
-In the same year, Hemdee and GRB Studios signed a multiyear licensing and distribution deal with Black TV.
+In 2018, Hemdee Kiwanuka premiered his film The Dark Within.
+In the same year, he and GRB Studios signed a multiyear licensing and distribution deal with Black TV.